 Prior to joining Development Guild DDI, Tara worked at Tufts University’s Fletcher School of Law and Diplomacy where over six years she took on increasing levels of responsibility most recently serving as the Director of The Fletcher Fund.
 In addition, Tara worked in advancement at Wellesley College and began her career as a real estate agent in Boston.
 She earned her degree in History and Women’s Studies at Skidmore College.
 A native of Vermont and now calling Jamaica Plain home, Tara enjoys time outdoors be it a walk around the Jamaica Pond with her son or something a bit more adventurous (her favorite recent trip was a safari in Tanzania).

 Tracy is a natural matchmaker.
 Her talent for engaging conversations makes her the right partner for both clients and candidates.
-Tracy oversees our executive search practice and is always on hand to answer our questions about grammar.
+Tracy helps to oversee our executive search practice.
 Clients, candidates, and colleagues alike benefit from her positive approach.
-Tracy has worked with a wide range of clients, including Bentley University, Boys and Girls Clubs of Boston, Children’s Hospital Trust, Boston, Concord Academy, Facing History and Ourselves, Boston Public Library Foundation, Boston Children’s Museum, Samaritans Inc., St. Louis Children’s Hospital Foundation, Mount Sinai Health System, and University of Rhode Island Foundation.
+Tracy has worked with a wide range of clients, including Boston Children’s Hospital Trust, Boston Children’s Museum, Emerald Necklace Conservancy, Samaritans Inc., St. Louis Children’s Hospital Foundation, Mount Sinai Health System, University of Rhode Island Foundation, Woods Hole Research Foundation.

 Tracy rejoined Development Guild DDI in 2011 after serving for 7 years as the Director of Philanthropy at Faulkner Hospital.
-During her tenure there, Tracy served on the Partners Healthcare Recruitment and Engagement Council established to implement best practices to recruit and retain top development professionals for all Partners’ hospitals.
 Tracy’s career has also included positions at the United Way of Massachusetts Bay, Dana Hall School in Wellesley, MA and the National Trust for Historic Preservation in Washington, DC.